Sinod Kumar Shakya

 Sinod Kumar Shakya is an Indian politician and a member of the Sixteenth Legislative Assembly of Uttar Pradesh in India.
-He represents the Dataganj constituency of Uttar Pradesh and is a member of the Bhartiya Janta Party political party.
+He is the former MLA of Dataganj constituency of Uttar Pradesh and is a member of the Bhartiya Janta Party political party.

 Early life and education

 Sinod Kumar Shakya was born in Budaun district.
 He is educated till twelfth grade (alma mater not known).

 Political career

 Sinod Kumar Shakya has been a MLA for two terms.
 He represented the Dataganj constituency and is a member of the Bahujan Samaj Party political party.

 He lost his seat in the 2017 Uttar Pradesh Assembly election to Rajeev Kumar Singh of the Bharatiya Janata Party by huge margin of 25,759 votes.